-Our Traditions and the Current Funding Environment
+Our Traditions and the New Funding Environment

-Cherry Creek School District traditions of educational excellence and high academic achievement that are among the best in the State of Colorado, have been strengthened with the support of our community through our 64-year history.
-For example, a \$25 million override election approved by local voters in November 2012 was critical to the maintenance of educational programs for students in the face of declining State funding.
+Cherry Creek School District traditions of educational excellence and high academic achievement that are among the best in the State of Colorado have been strengthened by the support of our community through the years.
+The Cherry Creek General Fund Budget for FY2016-17 of \$519.61 million supports the mission with about 83% of the expenditure budget devoted to classroom instruction.
 As the budget has been affected by the declines in State funding, Cherry Creek has delivered on a firm effort to maintain classroom instruction and programs despite funding shortfalls from the State of Colorado.